 Is the COVID-19 Vaccine Safe During Pregnancy?

 YES!
 The CDC reassures us that the COVID-19 vaccine is safe during pregnancy and for those who are breastfeeding.
-It is also safe for women who are trying to get pregnant or may become pregnant in the future.
+It is also safe for people who are trying to get pregnant or may become pregnant in the future.

 The bottom line: Pregnant people have a higher chance of having a bad outcome if they become infected with the COVID-19 virus than they do from getting the COVID-19 vaccine.
-Improve the chances of staying healthy (and keeping your baby healthy) by getting vaccinated.
+Improve your chances of staying healthy (and keeping your baby healthy) by getting vaccinated.

 Plan Ahead for Childbirth